 Before you start bottling, the first thing you need to procure are beer bottles.
 Regular 12-ounce or 22-ounce bottles are not appropriate for the job, since the higher pressure levels of Belgian ales will make these bottles explode.
 Champagne bottles in the 750-ml size are a traditional choice; you can also downsize to the 375-ml champagne bottle (also known as a “split”).
 Most homebrew shops carry champagne bottles, but for hefty prices.
 Look to spend $16 to $18 for a case of 750-ml bottles.

 If you still can’t find good empty bottles, the next best thing (and my preferred method!) is to purchase full bottles of champagne or Belgian ales, drink them and save the bottles.
 The overall cost will be higher, but the fun makes it worth the cost.
-Since a 750-ml bottle holds slightly more than 25 ounces, you will need about 26 empty bottles for a five gallon batch (or 52 bottles if you plan to use splits).
+Since a 750-ml bottle holds slightly more than 25 ounces, you will need about 26 empty bottles for a 5-gallon (19-L) batch (or 52 bottles if you plan to use splits).

 Yeast for bottle conditioning is your next concern, says Randy Thiel, the head brewer at Ommegang.
 Thiel explains that the yeast used during primary fermentation of strong Belgian brews —above 15° Plato or 1.060 original gravity — gets beat up during fermentation and will be of little value during bottle conditioning.
 If you condition your beer at least two weeks before bottling, most of this old yeast will drop out of suspension.
 Then you can add new yeast.